Legio XIV Gemina

 Legio XIV Gemina ("The Twinned Fourteenth Legion") was a legion of the Imperial Roman army, levied by Julius Caesar in 57 BC.
 The cognomen Gemina (Twinned) was added when the legion was combined with another understrengthed legion after the Battle of Actium.
 The cognomen Martia Victrix (martial and victorious) was added following their service in the Pannonian War c.
 AD 9 and the defeat of Boudicca in AD 61.
 The emblem of the legion was the Capricorn, as with many of the legions levied by Caesar.

 History

 Under Caesar

 Legio XIV was first raised by Caesar in Cisalpine Gaul during his raids into, and conquest of, Gaul.
 Their enlistment term was for 16 years, as per the other Republican legions (though Augustus raised that to 20).
 In the first years, the legion frequently was left behind to guard the camp during battles and raids.
-Following its early destruction at Atuatuca (near today's Tongeren, Belgium) during Ambiorix's revolt it was immediately reconstituted.
-For years after the Massacre at Atuatuca carried out by the Eburones under Ambiorix together with Cativolcus they were viewed as an unlucky legion, but its honor had been preserved due to the efforts of their Aquilifer, Lucius Petrosidius.
+Following its early destruction at Atuatuca (near today's Tongeren, Belgium) by the Eburones during Ambiorix's revolt it was immediately reconstituted.
+For years after the Massacre at Atuatuca they were viewed as an unlucky legion, but its honor had been restored due to the efforts of their Aquilifer, Lucius Petrosidius.